Ukraine troops pull out of besieged flashpoint town

 Haggard soldiers in grubby clothes seen arriving in Debaltseve's neighbouring town of Artemivsk on dozens of tanks and other vehicles, or on foot, contradicted Poroshenko's words.

 "We didn't hear anything about an order to pull out.
 We only found out about it when our heavy armour started leaving," one soldier told AFP, declining to give his name or unit.

 "We should have pulled out earlier," another said bitterly.

 The bodies of at least 13 soldiers were delivered to a morgue in the nearby town of Artemivsk.

 A row of makeshift coffins stood in the snow outside waiting to transport the corpses, still in camouflage uniform.

-Debaltseve's dealt a heavy blow to the European-brokered truce agreed by all sides last week in a bid to quell a 10-month conflict that has killed more than 5,600 people.
+Debaltseve's fall dealt a heavy blow to the European-brokered truce agreed by all sides last week in a bid to quell a 10-month conflict that has killed more than 5,600 people.

 German Chancellor Angela Merkel's spokesman said in Berlin that the rebel offensive on Debaltseve had put a "heavy strain" on hopes for peace.

 But France insisted the truce it and Germany helped broker last week in the Belarus capital Minsk "was not dead".